pitosalas/cosi166b/retrospective.md

-## Notes from experience teaching in 2017
+## Notes from experience teaching in Spring 2017

 * add a significant new amount of javascript
 * space out the PARails 1,2,3 so that they match better with the material